mozilla/infosec.mozilla.org/docs/guidelines/iam/openid_connect.md

 -   **Always** use authorization code grant.
 -   **Never** use implicit grants for websites.
 Authorization code grant ensures that the relying party is getting the access tokens, and that these cannot be intercepted within the user's browser.

+#### Additional notes on Implicit grants

+Implicit grants are normally used for Single Page Applications (SPA) - these are static pages which are executed in the context of the user-agent (i.e. web browser) instead of the web-server.
+This means all data is seen and handled by the user-agent (and thus, as per above, intercepted by the user's browser).

+This can become dangerous when the SPA is vulnerable to XSS or CSRF attacks for example, where the attacker may retrieve the user's tokens.
+Many SPAs tend to store the user's `id_token` in the browser LocalStorage as a "proof of authentication" and access tokens which are then used to query otherwise private API endpoints.
+Unlike browser cookies which can be set to http-only, LocalStorage can be queried in javascript and thus through an XSS vulnerability.
+This data is never stored when using the authorization code grants as everything is verified web-server side, and not seen by the user-agent (i.e. web browser).

+Not only this means any vulnerability in your SPA may leak the user's tokens (with functional API access) that are used by your SPA, but any **other** SPA that you do not control may also leak the same tokens.
+These tokens, if allowed for the same APIs, can be then used to compromise your application/APIs.

+Due to this, Implicit grants are inherently more dangerous and harder to implement safely, and thus why we're advocating against their usage entierely.

 ### State parameter

 When requesting authentication from the OpenID Connect provider (OP), **always** provide the state parameter.